-Course details: OCR - courses H240 and H245
+Course details: Edexcel - Maths: 9MAO and OCR - Further Maths: H245

 We will be offering the opportunity to study for two separate qualifications in our department, an A level in Mathematics and an A level in Further Mathematics.
 Students who take both qualifications end up with two full A levels and they can study for them as part of a 4 or 5 A level programme by application.